Don't get caught out by tolls!

 Italy

-Tolls are levied on almost all Italian motorways.
-To find out the exact cost calculate it here.
+Tolls are charged on almost all Italian motorways.
+You can work out the exact amount you’ll pay here.

 - Cash

-You'll also need to dip into your wallet or purse to use the Mont Blanc Tunnel, the Fréjus Tunnel or the Great St Bernard Tunnel.
+You should also be prepared to pay if you want to use the Mont Blanc Tunnel, the Fréjus Road Tunnel or the Great St Bernard Tunnel.